filakhtov/gentoo-use-docs/sys-libs/glibc.md

 Pass the `--with-gd` option to the configure script.
 Build and install a `memusagestat` - a utility to generate graphic (PNG images) from memory profiling data.

 This flag can be safely disabled.

-### hardened
-Install a hardened Gentoo SSP and FORTIFY_SOURCE handlers.
-These handlers change an output produced during an application crash due to violation.
-Normally, a backtrace and a list of symbols is generated.
-When this flag is enabled an output is very terse - it only states that a crash happened.

-This flag should only ever be toggled system-wide, e.g. as part of a Hardened Portage profile, because it has a lot of implications.

 ### headers-only
 This flag only makes sense under the cross-compilation.
 When enabled ignores a [sys-devel/binutils](../sys-devel/binutils.md) and a [sys-devel/gcc](../sys-devel/gcc.md) dependencies, because they are provided by cross-compiler on the host system.